 We had lunch on Thetis.
 The wind changed to SW (Γαρμπής - Garbis), with strong gusts, and we drifted towards the shore in shallower waters of 2.5 m depth.
 I was a little concerned but not alarmed because the anchor was holding (checked it again with the mask).

 We talked on the GSM phone with Maritsa.
-Telemachos is better.
-It appears that his stroke was a mild one.
-We are still hoping…
+Telemachos was better.
+It appeared that his stroke was a mild one.
+We were still hoping…

 Before dusk, concerned about the SW wind and just in case, I set the second anchor.
 Now we should be able to sleep without any worries.
 We made a rice pilaf for supper.